bmeck/node/doc/api/policy.md

 [integrity attribute](https://www.w3.org/TR/SRI/#the-integrity-attribute)
 associated with absolute URLs.

-When using `require()` all resources involved in loading are checked for integrity if a policy manifest has been specified.
+When using `require()` or `import` all resources involved in loading are checked for integrity if a policy manifest has been specified.
 If a resource does not match the integrity listed in the manifest, an error will be thrown.

 An example policy file that would allow loading a file `checked.js`: